patrickoser/social-app/README.md

     Add default images and the ability to upload their own images.
     Hide it behind a dropdown menu.

+    'getImageUrl is defined in Nav and Profile.
+It should be defined and exported rom a context file so I dont repeat myself needlessly.

     Each post on the feed and individual profiles should have the username of the account that posted them displayed properly,